 Charles Vacuum is the blue faced cousin to the iconic Henry vacuum, produced by the manufacturers Numatic.
 More than just a regular vacuum cleaner, this machine is capable of sucking up water, as well as other liquids, making it an extremely useful piece of kit for any domestic or professional cleaner.
 We decided to put the Charles through its paces in both dry and wet conditions, to see if it lives up to the high standard that Numatic are known for.

 Numatic are known around the world as one of the leading manufacturers of high quality vacuum cleaners, for both the domestic and professional markets.
 They were founded in Somerset in 1969 and have grown to own a large share of the market in both the UK and abroad.
-All of their machines are still produced at their facility in Somerset, where 700 people work to produce more than 4,500 machines, each and every day.
+All of their machines (including the popular Henry and Hetty) are still produced at their facility in Somerset, where 700 people work to produce more than 4,500 machines, each and every day.

 Charles in the dry